micro-nova/AmpliPi/docs/manual/INSTALLATION.md

 ## Speakers
-Each of AmpliPro's zone has two speaker outputs that drive a 4-8 Ohm speaker, using the provided Phoenix connectors.
+Each of AmpliPro's zones has two speaker outputs that drive a 4-8 Ohm speaker, using the provided Phoenix connectors.
 Here is what the basic wiring diagram for a zone looks like:

 ![Speaker wiring]( imgs/zone_speaker_wiring.png)